Counseling Degree and Career Guide

 What education or certification will I need to become a counselor?

-Earning an undergraduate degree in counseling, psychology, sociology or social work is the first step in becoming a mental health counselor.
+Earning an undergraduate degree in counseling, psychology, sociology, or social work is the first step in becoming a mental health counselor.
 However, you have an undergraduate degree in another field and pursue your master’s in counseling.
 Your master’s will usually take one to two years to obtain.
-Learn more about What You’ll Study.

 Most states require that counselors complete two years of post-graduate supervised work, totaling between 2,000 and 4,000 hours of clinical experience.
 In addition, counselors must pass a state-recognized exam and complete annual continuing education courses.
 The learning is never done—and your hard work will be rewarded with greater skills and understanding.